threefoldtech/FFTChain/README.md

-# fftchain Blockchain
+# Freeflow Token Blockchain

-The fftchain Blockchain repository.
+The Freeflow Token Blockchain repository.

 ## How to use fftchainc